S-ecki/DBS_Project/README.md

 ## Java + JDBC

 The aim of this part is to fill up the database with multiple thousand entries. </br>
-It was a requirement of our class to set up the connection to the database and insert the data with Core Java + JDBC (therefore no framework). </br>
+It was a requirement of our class to set up the connection and insert the data with Core Java + JDBC (no framework). </br>
 I used the [DBeaver](https://dbeaver.com/docs/wiki/)-Extension for Eclipse to smooth out the experience as much as possible.

-To get sensible (yet varying) input data, I used [mockaroo](https://www.mockaroo.com/) and created _.csv_ files for each entity-table. </br>
+[Mockaroo](https://www.mockaroo.com/) helped me to get sensible (yet varying) input data.
+I created _.csv_ files for each entity-table. </br>
 Those _.csv_ files are read using my `CSVHelper` class. </br>
 _Note: for ease of use, all parameters are read and stay as Strings until they are passed into the SQL insert statement._